Updated on November 18th, 2020

 How are you feeling about being or turning 50?
-Daunted at the ‘Big 5-O’ ushering in thoughts of retirement and gentle decline into old age?
-Or excited about potentially the start of your best years?
+Daunted at the ‘Big 5-O’ ushering in thoughts of gentle decline into old age?
+Or excited about the start of your best years?

-Realising you’ve been around for half a century can feel like a watershed, particularly if you’re not where you were hoping to be in your life.
-And yet: Find out why there’s never been a better time to make positive life changes than for 50-somethings.
+Having been around for half a century can feel like a watershed, particularly if you’re not where you were hoping to be in your life.
+Life can get tough in your fifties.
+Yet, even so: There’s never been a better time to make positive life changes than for 50-somethings – even, or particularly if, life gets tough .

-For many women, reaching the age of fifty is not a particularly appealing milestone.
-Our youth is behind us and our bodies change.
-So do our looks, and, as mature women, we fear we’ll become invisible in our society.
+For many women (and probably men, too), reaching the age of fifty is not a particularly appealing milestone.
+Our youth is behind us, our bodies and our looks change.
+For us women, the menopause might strike and we start feeling invisible in our society.

 A happy acceptance of turning or being 50, and focusing on the opportunities this brings,